 Registration – Non-Canadian entities

-Non-resident registrants without a permanent establishment in Canada will generally be required to provide and maintain security with the CRA.
+Non-resident businesses registered under the normal GST/HST registration rules without a permanent establishment in Canada will generally be required to provide and maintain security with the CRA.

 Provincial indirect taxes